wp-plugins/watermark-reloaded/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.3.1

-Add watermark to your uploaded images and customize your watermark appearance in user friendly settings page.
+Add watermark to your uploaded images and customize your watermark appearance on a user friendly settings page.

 == Description ==

 This plugin allows you to watermark your uploaded images.
 You can create watermark with different fonts and apply it to different image sizes (thumbnail, medium, large, fullsize) and positioning the watermark anywhere on the image.

-If you need more watermarking features like image watermark and advanced options for text watermark like (transparent) watermark background, text outline and maybe support for current user variables in text watermark, then you should check out <a href="http://eappz.eu/en/products/watermark-reloaded-pro/">Watermark RELOADED Pro</a>.
+<a href="http://eappz.eu/en/products/watermark-reloaded-pro/">**Upgrade to Watermark RELOADED Pro**</a> for more
+watermarking features:

+* watermark opacity
+* image watermark
+* watermark background color
+* text watermark with outline
+* text watermark with variables
+* upload time option to turn off the watermarking
+* many more amazing features

 Requirements: